3 – 28 July 2023, weekdays for 1, 2, 3, or 4 weeks

 Aims:

-This course is adapted to the level of the beginning students.
-As needed the alphabet will be presented, but the majority of class time may be spent reading texts.
-During the first two weeks we review the verbal forms of the present and perfect tenses, personal pronouns, the various usages of nouns and adjectives.
-The teaching method is to recognize these forms in the texts read together in class.
+This course is adapted to the level of beginning students.
+As needed the alphabet will be presented, but the majority of class time will be spent reading texts.
+During the first two weeks we shall review the pronouns, nouns and adjectives; prepositions, numbers, days and seasons with readings and exercises.
+During the third and fourth weeks we shall work on verbs in different roots, forms and tenses with readings and exercises.
+We shall also begin to translate biblical and liturgical texts.
 At the end of the course each student will be prepared to describe and explain short readings from the Syriac New Testament and to produce translations of the texts.

 Dates: